Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3500 gold
 - Wonderus

-**Cinderbloom**: When you apply stacks of burn to a creature, you remove all temporary hit points they currently have.
+**Cinderbloom**: When you apply burn to a creature, you remove all temporary hit points they currently have.

 **Health**: You gain maximum health equal to half your hit dice.